Value Is In The Eye Of The Beholder: You Must Understand It In Order To Create It

 The plastic card in your wallet is linked to a numerical entry in a database housed on a server somewhere in cyberspace.
 That number gives you a certain amount of purchasing power.
 Today these things have value because the fundamental agreement we call money is in place.
 Tomorrow?
 Anything can happen.
-If the power goes out, the agreement you have with every store owner and credit card company may change fundamentally, and that plastic card may suddenly be worthless.
+If the power goes out across our nation, the agreement you have with every store owner and credit card company may change fundamentally, and that plastic card may suddenly be worthless.

 Vegas casinos figured this out a long time ago and began opening malls filled with high-end stores.
 When someone wins big, his internal calculus for value — the way he perceives the worth of a dollar — changes for a short period of time.
-A lucky gambler walking away from a roulette wheel with a pocket full of cash might be more willing to treat herself than she would otherwise; she might buy some brand name items that she wouldn’t have considered earlier the same day.
-This momentary change in value allows casino owners to recoup some of that money before it leaves the premises.
+A lucky gambler walking away from a roulette wheel with a pocket full of cash might be more willing to treat herself than she would otherwise; she might run into an exclusive boutique and buy some brand name items that she wouldn’t have considered buying earlier the same day.
+This momentary change in value allows casino owners to recoup some of their lost money before it leaves the premises.

 CARL’S CLOTHIERS (NEXT TO BOB’S BARBERSHOP)